ZARA: Training-Free Motion Time-Series Reasoning via Evidence-Grounded LLM Agents: Appendix

-\section{Ablation}
+To quantify the inference cost of ZARA, we report the token usage of each agent stage across all datasets.
+For every dataset, we measure the input and output tokens consumed by each agent and report the averages in Table~\ref{tab:token_usage}.
+This analysis complements the main results by making the cost--accuracy trade-offs explicit and enabling transparent comparison of compute overhead across evaluation settings.

+As shown in Table~\ref{tab:token_usage}, token consumption is dominated by the early agent stages responsible for candidate construction and for assembling knowledge and retrieval evidence, whereas the later reasoning stages are comparatively lightweight.
+Across datasets, larger input-token counts generally correlate with richer sensor knowledge and a larger number of activity classes, both of which increase the amount of numerical evidence and class-conditioned comparisons included in the prompt.
+In all cases, input tokens consistently exceed output tokens, indicating that inference cost is driven more by contextual grounding than by generation length.
+Importantly, our prompts remain substantially shorter than approaches that directly linearize raw sensor signals into text, whose token cost scales with sequence length and channel count and thus quickly becomes impractical in API-based inference.
+Future work could further reduce inference cost by caching static knowledge, compressing numerical evidence, or using smaller candidate sets.

+\subsection{Ablation}

+This section provides detailed results for the ablation studies presented in Section~\ref{ablation}.
+All results are obtained using Gemini-2.0-Flash.

-\paragraph{Removing Retrieval Reduces Performance.} Table~\ref{tab:retrieval_ablation} provides the exact values underlying Figure~\ref{fig:retrieval}, comparing ZARA’s performance with and without the Evidence Retrieval module.
-We report both the final zero-shot classification accuracy and the pruning-stage upper bound accuracy for each dataset.
+\paragraph{Removing Retrieval Reduces Performance.} Table~\ref{tab:retrieval_ablation} reports the exact values underlying Figure~\ref{fig:retrieval_ablation}, comparing ZARA with and without the Evidence Retrieval module.
+We report both the final accuracy in the training-free setting and the pruning-stage upper-bound accuracy for each dataset.

-\paragraph{Skipping Evidence Pruning Hurts.} Table~\ref{tab:pruning-ablation} provides the dataset-level breakdown of ZARA’s zero-shot accuracy with and without the Evidence Pruning Agent, as well as the corresponding upper-bound accuracy and average length of the pruned candidate shortlist.
-These results complement Figure~\ref{fig:prune} in the main paper, confirming that pruning significantly improves model performance while preserving high-quality candidates.
+\paragraph{Skipping Evidence Pruning Hurts.} Table~\ref{tab:pruning-ablation} reports the dataset-level breakdown of ZARA's accuracy in the training-free setting, with and without the Evidence Pruning Agent, together with the corresponding upper-bound accuracy and the average length of the pruned candidate shortlist.
+These results complement Figure~\ref{fig:prune} in the main paper and confirm that pruning substantially improves performance while preserving high-quality candidates.

-\paragraph{No Prior Knowledge Fails.} Table~\ref{tab:knowledge-table} provides the exact values plotted in Figure~\ref{fig:knowledge}, comparing ZARA’s performance with and without the prior knowledge base across all eight datasets.
-These results confirm that prior knowledge plays a critical role in both narrowing and distinguishing among activity classes.
+\paragraph{No Prior Knowledge Fails.} Table~\ref{tab:knowledge-table} reports the exact values plotted in Figure~\ref{fig:knowledge_ablation}, comparing ZARA with and without the prior knowledge base across all eight datasets.
+These results confirm that prior knowledge plays a critical role in both narrowing the candidate set and distinguishing among activity classes.